MicrosoftDocs/azure-stack-docs/AKS-Hybrid/monitor-logging.md

 ---

-# Monitoring and logging data in AKS enabled by Azure Arc
+# Monitor and log data

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-This article describes how to monitor your Azure Kubernetes Service (AKS) deployment using on-premises monitoring.
+This article describes how to monitor your AKS enabled by Azure Arc deployment using on-premises monitoring.
 Two types of monitoring and logging solutions are available, as described in the following table:

 |      Solution                    |      Azure connectivity                                                               |      Support and service                                                                                                               |      Cost                                                   |
 |----------------------------------|---------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|